RichardJRL/funding-circle-statement-parser/README.md

 - `--csv` for a spreadsheet-compatible table
 - `--summary` for a 'pretty' human readable table

 Optionally, a string to correctly identify 'Deposits' transactions is required if they appear in the Funding Circle statements with your name or BACS transfer reference instead of the generic 'TRANSFERIN' description.
-If you have made deposits from multiple different accounts which appear with different identifying names, the additional names can be entered as a comma separated list without whitespace.
+If you have made deposits from multiple different accounts which appear with different identifying names, the additional names can be entered as a comma separated list.
 The name(s) you need to enter can be easily identified from any error messages the program prints.
 - `--name="NameOne[,NameTwo,NameThree,...]"`

 AND one or more Funding Circle monthly transaction statement csv files with the filename unchanged from it's original format of 'statement_2020-01_2020-02-01_12-34-56.csv'.